 Sessions provide cutting-edge research, share promising health practices and strategies, and celebrate the culture and creativity of the Black LGBTQ+ community.
 This convening takes a dual approach of not only prioritizing those who provide services but also those who identify as LGBTQ+.
 It is a unique and intentional space for the community to share with, learn from, and celebrate one another.

 SAC is honored to be the home for SOS.

-Southern AIDS Coalition (SAC) hosts The Virtual Black Print- a Saving Ourselves Symposium Series.
-Each month SAC will address issues that impact our community.
-The series will be broadcasted LIVE from SAC’s Facebook page at 6 PM ET/ 5PM CT.
+Southern AIDS Coalition (SAC) hosts The Virtual Black Print—a Saving Ourselves Symposium Series.
+Each month SAC addressed issues that impact our community.
+The series was broadcasted LIVE from SAC’s Facebook page.
+Watch each session below.

 Session 1: July 16

 The New Southern Belle: Navigating as a Transwoman in the South

 BOITALK: a program for masculine of center (MOC) presenting & GNC womxn of color

 Say it at the POLLS!

 To learn more and get SOS updates, enter your information below.